onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 to the inductor and build up a magnetic field in the inductor.
 But the current doesn't stop once the charge on the capacitor is gone.
-Because inductors resist changes in current, the capacitor will begin to charge back up, extracting engergy from the magnetic field in the inductor.
+Because inductors resist changes in current, the capacitor will begin to charge back up, extracting energy from the magnetic field in the inductor.
 Back and forth it goes, from electric field to magnetic field, swapping polarity each time, and forming an oscillator.

-You can calculate the frequency an LC circuit oscillates at if you know the inducatance in henries and capacitance in farads of the components in it.
+You can calculate the frequency an LC circuit oscillates at if you know the inductance in henries and capacitance in farads of the components in it.
 Multiply the inductance by the capacitance and take the square root.
 Multiply that result by two pi and invert it.